 We are tasked with a unique opportunity to mould the future of fertilizer use globally and are seeking inputs on the development of a Code of Conduct for the Management of Fertilizers (CoCoFe).
 The creation of the CoCoFe is being proposed to promote the responsible and judicious use of fertilizers in the interest of the following objectives:

-maintaining or increasing global food production ;
+maintaining or increasing global food production with good quality, nutritional and safe;;

-maximizing the efficient use of plant nutrients to enhance sustainable agriculture;
+maximizing the efficient use of plant nutrients according to their needs to enhance sustainable agriculture and carbon sequestration in soil and vegetation;

-minimizing the environmental impacts from the use of fertilizers including pollution by loss of nutrients via runoff, leaching, greenhouse gas emissions and other mechanisms;
+minimizing the environmental impacts from the use of fertilizers including, nutrient discharge byleaching, air emissions by e.g., ammonia greenhouse gas emissions and other mechanisms;

-minimizing environmental and human health impacts from pollutants such as heavy metals in fertilizers;
+minimizing environmental and human health impacts from pollutants such as heavy metals and organic harmful substances in fertilizers;

-maintaining and increasing food safety.
+maintaining and increasing food safety by closing the yield gaps.

 The aim of the CoCoFe is to assist member countries design policies and regulatory frameworks for the sustainable use of fertilizers.
 The focus is more on discouraging fertilizer overuse whereas a second document, to be developed later, will address scenarios with low or no fertilizer use under the topic of integrated soil fertility management.
 The CoCoFe should assist policy makers at the regulatory and extension levels to outline the roles and responsibilities of the multiple stakeholders involved in various aspects of fertilizer management including governments, industry, universities, NGO’s, traders, farmers organizations, etc.